 Developers of quality software stay informed of changes in your niche and add relevant options as necessary.
 Therefore, these same benefits will also apply to radiation treatment, as a state of the art software program will cater for all possible treatments currently available.

-Oncology requires constant analysis of data, feedback, treatment responses and personal data.
-Your ideal oncology makes it easy to do, even including treatment image reviews.
+Oncology ehr software requires constant analysis of data, feedback, treatment responses and personal data.
+Your ideal oncology ehr software makes it easy to do, even including treatment image reviews.